adlnet/ADL_LRS/readme.md

 ﻿# ADL LRS

-#### Installation tested on <b>Ubuntu 16.04</b> machine with Python 3.9. <b>Ubuntu 20.04+</b> is recommended.
-Updated to be compliant with the xAPI 2.0 spec.
+_Note:_ This LRS has recently been updated to match the IEEE 9274.1.1 Base Standard -- also known as xAPI 2.0.

 This version is stable, but only intended to support a small amount of users as a proof of concept.
-While it uses programming best practices, it is not designed to take the place of an enterprise system.

-## Installation (with Docker)
+## Installation

-We recommend installing the ADL LRS via Docker.
-You can find detailed instructions on this process [here](https://github.com/adlnet/ADL_LRS/blob/python3/docker/README.MD).
+The simplest way to install the ADL LRS is via Docker and Docker Compose.
+You can find detailed instructions on this process [here](https://github.com/adlnet/ADL_LRS/wiki).

 ## Helpful Information